fieldtrip/website/tutorial/sleep.md

 {% include image src="/assets/img/tutorial/sleep/figure5.png" width="800" %}

-## Estimating frequency-represtation over sleep
+## Estimating frequency-representation over sleep

 Electrophysiological recordings can also be used to identify wake periods.
 In the EEG we focus on 4 frequency bands, which are slow-wave activity (0.5 to 4 Hz), theta (4 to 8 Hz), alpha (8-11) and sleep spindle band/ sigma (11-16 Hz).
 Note that the frequency bands might be defined here differently than in some other literature.